CtrlK

 Suggestions

-Consider moving the detailed Model Options table to a separate MODELS.md reference file to keep the main skill leaner
+Consider moving the detailed Model Options table to a separate MODELS.md reference file, keeping only the default model and a brief note about alternatives in the main skill

 DimensionReasoningScore